telerik/blazor-docs/components/gauge-arc/labels.md

 ## Center Template

 The center template allows you to take control of the rendering of the central section of the Arc Gauge.
-It provides a `context` object (`GaugeCenterLabelTemplateContext`) with exposes a list that holds the pointer in the component.
+To use it, add the `<ArcGaugeCenterLabel>` a child of the `<TelerikArcGauge>` It provides a `context` object (`GaugeCenterLabelTemplateContext`) which exposes a list with the pointer in the component.

 >caption Use the Center Template to display the Value of the pointer.
 The result from the code snippet below.